 ACCOMMODATION:YESDURATION:4 DAYS, 3 NIGHTSTOUR DISTANCE:830 KMGROUP SIZE:1-12TOUR OPERATOR:IDRE TOUR

 Horse and camel riding, hiking, visiting Erdenezuu temple and Kharkhorin museum and Khustai National park to see wild horses.

 We'll drive to Kharkhorin, an ancient capital of Mongolia.
 The Erdenezuu Monastery was the first Buddhist monastery in Mongolia.
 Its construction began in 1586, but the monastery was not totally finished until 300 years later.
 The building of the monastery was done with stones from the ancient capital Kharkhorin only.
 Around 60 temples used to be inside its walls, but the Stalinist purges destroyed many, and only 18 of them remained untouched.
 Nowadays, the monastery is reopened for Buddhist monks and also for visitors.
 After visiting Erdene Zuu we’ll spend the night in a ger ( yurt ) guesthouse or ger camp near Erdenezuu temple.

 Khogno Khan and Elsen tasarkhai

-We'll to drive to Mount Khogno Khan Nature Reserve in the afternoon.
+We'll drive to Mount Khogno Khan Nature Reserve in the afternoon.
 On reaching the mountain after a couple of hours you will arrive at a nomadic family ger in front of this beautifully forested rocky mountain.
 The mountain is home to hundreds of birds, deer, and gazelle.
 You'll be able to go hiking around the area or to the small sand dunes nearby called " Elsen tasarkhai".
-Spend the night in a family ger.

 Khogno Khan Elsen Tasarkhai